tudorz23/ClientHTTP/README.md

 client after a few requests, so the easiest way to handle this problem was for the client to open the connection before every command and close it after the command execution.
-* After login, the server send a response that contains 3 cookies, the first one being the one personalized for the session.
+* After login, the server sends a response that contains 3 cookies, the first one being the one personalized for the session.
 For some reason I do not know, only the first cookie should be used in future requests to the server, else  it does not work.